SamuelSchlesinger/dnd/README.md

 ## How to Play

-1. Start a new game or continue a saved one
+1. Start a new adventure or continue a saved one
-2. Choose a category: Person, Place, or Thing
-3. Ask up to 20 yes/no questions to gather information
+2. Create your character:
+   - Choose race, class, and background
+   - Determine ability scores (roll, standard array, or point buy)
+   - Select skill proficiencies
+   - Receive starting equipment
+3. Begin your adventure with the AI Dungeon Master
+4. Take actions by describing what your character does
+5. Roll skill checks when attempting difficult tasks
+6. Roll dice for combat and other game mechanics
-4. Make your final guess at any time by typing 'guess'
+7. Save your progress at any time

-5. See if you've correctly identified what the Mind Reader was thinking!
+## Game Features

+### Character Creation
+The game supports D&D 5e character creation with:
+- 9 playable races
+- 13 character classes
+- 13 character backgrounds
+- Multiple ability score generation methods
+- Class-appropriate skill proficiencies
+- Starting equipment based on class

+### AI Storytelling
+The AI Dungeon Master creates:
+- Engaging campaign hooks and quests
+- Detailed descriptions of locations and NPCs
+- Dynamic responses to player actions
+- Appropriate challenges based on character abilities
+- A consistent and immersive fantasy world

-### Special Commands
+### Dice Mechanics

-- Type `guess` to make your final guess about what the Mind Reader is thinking of
+Authentic D&D dice mechanics include:
+- Skill checks (d20 + ability modifier + proficiency)
+- Variable dice types (d4, d6, d8, d10, d12, d20, d100)
+- Multi-dice rolls (2d6, 3d8, etc.)
+- Automatic calculation of modifiers and bonuses

 ## Requirements

 - Rust 2024 Edition
 - OpenAI API key (for GPT-4o access)
+- Terminal with color support

 ## License